mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 **_In the graphs below, I have taken the average phylogenetic diversity achieved from each generation and plotted it over time (generations)._**

-_The following graphs are more of a proof of concept than actual results and will be altered with the addition of new info._
+_The following graphs are more of a proof of concept than actual results and will be altered with the addition of new info.
+They do, however, show that phylogenetic diversity increases with more generations._

 **Results from the Null Model**